THE GLOBAL COMMUNICATION PROJECT, 2022 EDITION (GCP2022)

 PREFACE TO THE GCP2022

 The content of this revised text and the courses it accompanies is taken largely from The Global Communication Project, a web-based text initially developed in 2015 by Drs.
 John Elder and Joseph Smyser with invited additional authors.
-Beginning in 2019, additional iterations of The Global Communication Project have been edited by Drs.
-Katherine Elder and John Elder and have tracked the rapidly evolving field, adding new modules up to early 2021.
+Beginning in 2019, additional iterations of The Global Communication Project have been edited by Dr. Katherine Elder and have tracked the rapidly evolving field, adding new modules as recently as fall of 2021.

 And yet, as we are addressing these and other related issues, we need to prepare for an uncertain and potentially dangerous future.
 Current and upcoming mutations of the coronavirus may or may not be preventable by currently approved vaccines.
 Individuals who have survived COVID-19 may suffer from severe and long-term (if not permanent) side effects.
 All of this comes as policy propositions to slow the spread, including social distancing, mask mandates, and temporary lockdowns, are met with fierce public protests around the world.
 At the same time, social media have come to dominate all manner of communication efforts with at times laughable, and at others scary, results.

 So... buckle up!
 It could get bumpier.
 The good news for you who are public health students is that employers are seeing the value of social, health, and risk communication.
 By the end of this course, the learner should be able to design a public health campaign, which involves message development, conducting rigorous qualitative and quantitative research, and selecting channels and sources that connect the campaign with the target audience.
 This is no small challenge and could be the subject of years of study for you, but after completing the GCP2022, you will have the theoretical and practical foundation to continue to research to optimize your campaign's effectiveness.
 By completing the activities, viewing the hyperlinks in the text as you're able, and reading the content, you'll be ready to organize, create, and launch your campaign.

 -KAE, January 2022